newAM/hisensetv_hass/README.rst

 Authentication
 **************
-You will need to perform one-time authentication for the API to work.
+On most models you will need to perform one-time authentication for the API to work.

-This authentication can be performed on your local computer, or on your home-assistant server.
+This authentication can be performed on any device to authenticate the API on all devices.
+In other words you can use your local PC to authenticate your home-assistant server.

 .. code:: bash